your-tools/tsrc/docs/guide/review.md

 $ tsrc push [--assignee ASSIGNEE]
 ```

+If `ASSIGNEE` is set to a valid GitLab username, it will be used to assign the merge request.

 When the review is done, you can accept it and let GitLab merge the branch once
 the CI pipeline passes with the following command: